-With completion of additional units in certain curriculum areas, both Single and Multiple Subject teachers can be granted supplementary authorizations to teach in generalized areas in middle and junior high schools (e.g., Introductory English).
-Single subject teaching credential candidates can also be granted supplementary authorizations to teach in specialized areas K-12 (e.g., psychology).
+With completion of additional units in certain curriculum areas, both Single and Multiple Subject teachers can be granted subject matter authorizations to teach in generalized areas in middle and junior high schools (e.g., Introductory English).
+Single subject teaching credential candidates can also be granted subject matter authorizations to teach in specialized areas K-12 (e.g., psychology).
 Information on requirements for these supplementary authorizations is available from the Teacher Education office.